leonardonardini/mutants-parade/README.md

-# mutants-parade app
+# :dna: mutants-parade app :dna:
-This app is aim to check if given DNA correspond or not to a mutant ... it's a direct order from Magneto!
+This app is aim to check if given DNA :dna: correspond or not to a mutant ... it's a direct order from Magneto! :magnet:

 The app functionality includes a DNA verification utility to check if a given DNA code corresponds or not to a mutant being, and statistics about DNA verification usability.